deepset-ai/haystack/docs/_src/api/api/utils.md

 class EarlyStopping()
 ```

-An object that can be used to control early stopping with a Node's `train()` method or a Trainer class.
-A custom
+An object you can to control early stopping with a Node's `train()` method or a Trainer class.
+You can use a custom
-EarlyStopping class can be used instead as long as it implements the method `check_stopping()` and provides the
+EarlyStopping class instead as long as it implements the method `check_stopping()` and provides the attribute
-attribute `save_dir`.
+`save_dir`.

 <a id="early_stopping.EarlyStopping.__init__"></a>